This tour begins at the hotel.

 Today is a free day for exploration.
 There will be an optional trip to nearby Halle to see the excellent Handelhaus museum.
 The renowned Thomaschor usually sing at 6 pm on Fridays in the Thomaskirche.
 (Subject to confirmation).

-Tonight's performance of Siegfried begins at 5 pm and there will be a light meal served during the first interval.
+Tonight's performance of Siegfried begins at 17h00 and there will be a light meal served during the first interval.

 After a talk about the final opera in the cycle there will be a visit to the Mendelssohn Haus for a morning chamber concert in the Mendelssohn salon.
 There is an excellent display on Mendelssohn’s life and a particularly good exhibition on the life of his sister, Fanny, and her music.
-There will be free time before the final performance in the cycle - Gotterdammerung.
+There will be a little free time before the final performance where the cycle reaches its culmination - Götterdämmerung.

 Check out will be available after breakfast.